Use 3 simple acupressure points to enhance your digestion

 - Repeat for several minutes and breathe deeply.

-Supplement: Body Ecology LivAmend is the perfect complement to ST-25 disharmony.
+Supplement: Body Ecology LivAmend is the ideal complement to ST-25 disharmony.
 It contains 50 mg of wasabi powder and also has extracts of artichoke, sarsaparilla, and milk thistle.
-These herbs increase bile flow and improve bowel elimination.
-Adding sulfur-rich wasabi to your diet is one of the best ways to support your body’s pathways of elimination, assist your immune system, and relieve inflammation.
+These herbs help increase bile flow and improve bowel elimination.
+Adding sulfur-rich wasabi to your diet is one of the best ways to help support your body’s pathways of elimination, assist your immune system, and relieve inflammation.